corda/corda/docs/source/api-contract-constraints.rst

 unless disabled using ``@NoConstraintPropagation`` - which reverts to the previous behavior.

-For Contracts that are not annotated with ``@NoConstraintPropagation``, the platform implements a fairly simple constraint transition policy to ensure security and also allow the possibility to transition to the new SignatureAttachmentConstraint.
+For Contracts that are not annotated with ``@NoConstraintPropagation``, the platform implements a fairly simple constraint transition policy to ensure security and also allow the possibility to transition to the new ``SignatureAttachmentConstraint``.

+.. note:: Migration from hash to signature constraints is automatic if the transaction building node has a signed version of the original contract jar (used in previous transactions generating hash constrained states).
+Additionally, it is a requirement that the owner of this signed jar register the java package namespace of the encompassing contract classes with the network parameters.
+   See :ref:`package_namespace_ownership` introduced in Corda 4.

 During transaction building the ``AutomaticPlaceholderConstraint`` for output states will be resolved and the best contract attachment versions will be selected based on a variety of factors so that the above holds true.
 If it can't find attachments in storage or there are no possible constraints, the Transaction Builder will fail early.

 For example:

 - In the simple case, if a ``MyContract`` input state is constrained by the ``HashAttachmentConstraint``, then the constraints of all output states of that type will be resolved to the ``HashAttachmentConstraint`` with the same hash, and the attachment with that hash will be selected.

 - For upgradeable constraints like the ``WhitelistedByZoneAttachmentConstraint``, the output states will inherit the same, and the selected attachment will be the latest version installed on the node.

 - A more complex case is when for ``MyContract``, one input state is constrained by the ``HashAttachmentConstraint``, while another state by the ``WhitelistedByZoneAttachmentConstraint``.
 To respect the rule from above, if the hash of the ``HashAttachmentConstraint`` is whitelisted by the network, then the output states will inherit the ``HashAttachmentConstraint``, as it is more restrictive.
   If the hash was not whitelisted, then the builder will fail as it is unable to select a correct constraint.

 - The ``SignatureAttachmentConstraint`` is an upgradeable constraint, same as the ``WhitelistedByZoneAttachmentConstraint``.
   By convention we allow states to transition to the ``SignatureAttachmentConstraint`` from the ``WhitelistedByZoneAttachmentConstraint`` as long as the Signatures from new constraints are all the jarsigners from the whitelisted attachment.
+We also allow transitioning of states from ``HashAttachmentConstraint`` to
+  ``SignatureAttachmentConstraint`` where both the unsigned and signed versions of the associated contract attachment are loaded in a node, and the java package namespace of encompassing contract classes is registered with the network parameters using the same signing key as the signed contract jar.

 For Contracts that are annotated with ``@NoConstraintPropagation``, the platform requires that the Transaction Builder specifies an actual constraint for the output states (the ``AutomaticPlaceholderConstraint`` can't be used) .